Wednesday, 15 July 2020

 British rule in the colonies was often insensitive and infuriating.
 The frustrations were increased by the immense distance between Britain and America.
 But no colonies of the time were as loosely governed by an imperial country as the thirteen who declared independence in 1776.
 They were also highly prosperous.

-The timing of the revolution had more to do with the removal of the French threat from North America in 1763 than any actions of the British government.
+The timing of the revolution had more to do with the removal of the French threat from North America in 1763 than any actions of George III or the British government.
 Before then, the colonists felt the need for British protection.
 After then, they didn't.
 That emboldened them to push for change in the relationship between mother country and themselves.
 British actions exacerbated an already difficult situation.

 The change to independent status made sense, but explaining it as the result of the tyranny of George III is misplaced.
 In 1785, an American Quaker, Hannah Griffits, provided an interesting perspective on the results of the revolution: